Frequently Asked Questions

 Do you attend births if the mom is planning on having pain medication?

 Absolutely.
-I have served as a doula for women with a wide variety of preferences for labor.
-My job is to support moms through the experience they want to have.
+I have served as a doula for people with a wide variety of preferences for labor.
+My job is to support you through the experience you want to have.

 Do you attend hospital and home births?